 Mission: “Let the generations know that the women in uniform also guaranteed their freedom". – Anne S. (Sosh) Brehm 1LT, USA NC, World War II

 Women In Military Service For America Memorial Foundation

 FAX: 703-931-4208 • E-mail: firstname.lastname@example.org

 Women Veterans Health Care addresses the health care needs of women Veterans and works to ensure that timely, equitable, high-quality, comprehensive health care services are provided in a sensitive and safe environment at VA health facilities nationwide.
 We strive to be a national leader in the provision of health care for women, thereby raising the standard of care for all women.

 Most Veteran’s benefits require that applicants provide a copy of their Form DD 214 or discharge record, which is evidence of their veteran status.
 This is an important document and must be safeguarded.
-In the State of North Dakota separation documents are considered confidential and privileged NDCC 37-18-11 (13).
-National Guard members may receive a NGB22 and /or NGB23 upon obtaining 20 years of satisfactory service (20 year letter).
+DD214s can be registered for safe keeping at your County Records office.